 Chapter Visits

-Internationally Funded Visits to Chapter -- Reimbursement requests for expenses associated with the Internationally Funded visits to Chartered and Prospective Chapters shall be submitted to Sweet Adelines International (SAl).
+Internationally Funded Visits to Chapter -- Funding from Sweet Adelines International for visits to choruses is for the purpose of in-Region personnel providing education in both the musical and administrative areas, membership development, assessment of the health, stability and/or needs of the chorus, building relationships and connection with regional choruses and their members, and for discovering and developing potential leaders.
 Additional expenses incurred by a Region 13 Faculty member that are not reimbursed by SAl will be reimbursed by the region as specified in the Region 13 Expense Reimbursement Matrix.

 Other Chapter Visits- Chapter visits by Region 13 Faculty that are not eligible for expense reimbursement through the Internationally Funded Visits to Chartered Chapters must be approved by the Education and Membership Coordinator.